Greece Dress Code

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress professionally.
-Summer dress is more casual due to the high temperatures.
+A summer dress is more casual due to the high temperatures.

 Women should wear dresses, suits, pantsuits or skirts and blouses.

-How you dress in Greece is the one of the most important factor in being hired
+How you dress in Greece is one of the most important factors of being hired

 Other Greece Dress Code Info